Your preferences have been updated.

-Fortunately, you’ve come to the right place, because this Guide will introduce you to Aruba’s top-rated activities and attractions for 2020!
+Fortunately, you’ve come to the right place, because this Guide will introduce you to the top-rated activities and Aruba attractions for 2022.

-Aruba’s home to all sorts of fun and excitement, with options for adventurous explorers, families with small children, and people looking to relax and unwind, so no matter what you’re looking to do on your next vacation to the One happy island, you can rest assured that you’ll find something that strikes your fancy!
+Aruba’s home to all sorts of fun and excitement, with options for adventurous explorers, families with small children, and people looking to relax and unwind.
+No matter what you’re looking to do on your next vacation to the One Happy Island, you can be assured that you’ll find something that strikes your fancy!

 This Guide divides Aruba’s top-rated tourist attractions up into different categories, each of which are listed below for your convenience.